-Once you start a full-time job after college, it may be a while before you’re able to do those things you had always daydreamed about, like traveling the world or leading a community service project near home or abroad.
-If you’re having a particularly tough time on the job market, it may not be a bad idea to explore those alternatives to employment that you won’t be able to pursue once you’re locked down in your intended career.
-If you have a penchant for public service, the period right after college might be a good time to spend some time volunteering.
-Many programs like the Peace Corps or Teach for America will have required some foresight on your part, though, and you should expect a thorough application and interview process if you’re interested in that kind of experience.
-But there are plenty of opportunities closer to home that could allow you to give back to your community while boosting your resume for when you’re ready to get back out on the job market.
+Once you start a full-time job after college, it may be a while before you’re able to do those things you had dreamed about, like traveling the world or leading a community service project near home or abroad.
+If you’re having a particularly tough time on the job market, it may not be a bad idea to explore those alternatives to employment that will not be as easily available once you are working full-time.
+If you have a penchant for public service, the period right after college may be a perfect time for volunteering.
+Many programs like the Peace Corps or Teach for America will require some foresight and you should expect a thorough application and interview process if you are interested in that avenue.
+There are plenty of opportunities closer to home that could allow you to give back to your community while boosting your resume before entering the job market.

-Even if you’ve done well deciding things on the fly up to this point, it’s always a good idea to have a plan (think of the one you created in high school) of what you’d like to be doing down the line.
-It may be hard to think that way right out of college, but the more you think about your future now, the less time you’ll spend floundering in jobs or other situations that aren’t helping you get to where you’d like to be.
-If you’ve moved in with your parents, think about coming up with a makeshift contract that will set a move-out date you’d like to aspire to, then work to make it happen.
+Even if you are good with last-minute decisions, we recommend having a set plan, the one you created in high school), of future prospects.
+That kind of thinking may be difficult and tedious post-college, but the more you think about your future now, the less time you’ll spend floundering in jobs.
+If you’ve moved in with your parents, think about coming up with a makeshift contract that will set a move-out date, then work to make it happen.
 If you’re working while living at home, even part-time, start saving.
 You never know when that perfect job will fall into your lap — or onto the job market — and it’ll make it that much easier to move into a place of your own if you’re on solid financial footing.

 If you have a dream job in mind but lack the experience to get there, think about the kinds of jobs and experiences you’d need to pursue to make that dream job a reality.
-If that means applying for an internship or fellowship opportunity that may not pay much, if anything at all, you may want to consider whether you should sacrifice moving out on your own for a chance to get the experience you need that could help you down the line.
+If that means applying for an internship or fellowship opportunity that don’t pay as much, you may want to consider whether you should sacrifice moving out on your own for a chance to get the experience you’ll need later in life.
 If that means an entry-level position at the company you aspire to work at that may not take advantage of all the skills you boast, it may be worth a year or two of frugal living to get your foot in that door.
-Commit yourself to whatever you decide to do, and your employers will take notice.
+Commit yourself to whatever you decide to do, and your employers will notice this as well.